 \section{Introduction}

 Dexterous manipulation is a hallmark skill of intelligent robots.
-Recent research has made significant progress by training robot policies either from demonstrations, e.g., imitation learning \cite{zhao2023learning,chi2025diffusion} and vision language action model \cite{black2410pi0, kim2024openvla, figure2024helix}, or from robot experience, e.g., reinforcement learning \cite{qi2023hand,yin2023rotating}.
-These approaches typically learn a end-to-end policy from robot observations to low-level motor commands.
-While end-to-end methods can achieve impressive performance, such as emergent generalization \cite{generalistgen} and robustness \cite{li20253ds}, they often face practical challenges, such as data scarcity, sim-to-real gap, and lack of task or embodiment generalizability.
+Recent research has made significant progress by training robot policies either from demonstrations, e.g., generative policy imitation \cite{zhao2023learning,chi2025diffusion} and VLA model \cite{black2410pi0, kim2024openvla, figure2024helix}, or from robot experience, e.g., reinforcement learning \cite{qi2023hand,yin2023rotating}.
+These approaches typically learn an end-to-end policy from robot observations to low-level motor commands.
+While end-to-end methods can achieve impressive performance, they often face practical challenges, such as data inefficiency and sim-to-real gap.

 Yet, human manipulation does not necessarily use a monolithic end-to-end motor policy \cite{merel2019hierarchical,grafton2010cognitive}.
-For instance, when picking up a hammer to strike a nail,we do not directly infer low-level finger–joint commands from raw perception.
-Instead, we reason hierarchically: at a higher level, we decide \emph{where} to contact (e.g., grasping the handle) and \emph{what} object-level outcome to achieve (e.g., aligning the head with the nail); at lower level, we determine \emph{how} to realize this plan guided by our intuitive physics, leveraging interaction strategies such as rolling, sliding, sticking, and disengagement.
-This hierarchical decomposition enables humans to combine semantic and geometric understanding and physics intuition, yielding efficient and robust manipulation control.
+For instance, when picking up a hammer to strike a nail, we do not directly infer low-level finger–joint commands from raw perception.
+Instead, we reason hierarchically: at a high level, we decide \emph{where} to contact (e.g., grasping the handle) and \emph{what} object-level outcome to achieve (e.g., aligning the head with the nail); at low level, we determine \emph{how} to realize this plan based on our intuitive physics, i.e., the anticipated outcomes of contact strategies of rolling, sliding, sticking, and disengagement.
+This hierarchical decomposition enables humans to combine geometric understanding and physics intuition, yielding efficient and robust manipulation control.

-In this work, we propose an analogous hierarchical reasoning framework for robotic contact-rich manipulation.
-The hierarchical framework includes \begin{itemize}[leftmargin=*] \item \textbf{Higher level: geometric-kinematic reasoning.} Given a scene observation, the higher-level learning-based policy determines where on the object surface the robot should establish contact (geometry) and where the object should move as a result (kinematics).
-To formalize this decision, we introduce a novel representation, termed \textbf{Contact Intention}, which specifies (i) contact locations on the object surface and (ii) a post-contact object subgoal for the desired object-level motion progress.
-We train this higher-level policy using reinforcement learning
+Building on this intuition, we propose a hierarchical reasoning framework for efficient, geometry-aware dexterous manipulation.
+We target contact-rich tasks whose semantic goals may be simple, such as pushing or reorienting an object, but whose execution requires coupled reasoning over geometry and contact dynamics: where to make and switch contact, and how to exploit rolling, pivoting, sticking, sliding, and disengagement.
+The framework consists of: